drosanda/seme_framework_datatable_demo/readme.md

 # Seme Framework v4.0.0 DataTable Demo

 Here is dataTable demo by using Seme Framework version 4.0.0 with bootstrap3.
 On this demo, we will show you how to implement dataTable server side data source with filtering, sorting, and addtional interface like NProgress also Gritter / Growl.
-You also can download the data source in the excel format using PHPOffice/Spreadsheet.
+You also can download the data source in the excel format using PHPOffice/Spreadsheet and pdf format using FPDF.

 ## Install